peterbayerle/bananas/PrivacyPolicy.md

 # Privacy Policy

-We collected no user data whatsoever.
+We collect no user data whatsoever.